Na-Yuan-BIG/GeneFusionFissioner/README.md

 ================

-Current working version  fdfBLAST_version2021 is the update of fdfBLAST_1.20120704.pl.
-New version is executed by shell scripts  instead of  interface input.
+The current working version fdfBLAST_version2021 is an update of fdfBLAST_1.20120704.pl.
+The new version is executed by a shell script, instead of the original interface input.

 If you have any questions, please contact yuann@big.ac.cn.